Wednesday, May 5, 2021

-Islamic Tradition led by Mohamed Hussein & organized by the Minaret Foundation
+Islamic Tradition led by Mohamed Hussein, Imam Dr. Basem Hamid & Mouaz Al Nass, organized by the Minaret Foundation

 Over the next year, each Twelve Moments will highlight the role of music and sound in spiritual practices, and how these practices sustain us in the face of current challenges and injustices.
-For the month of May, the Rothko Chapel presents a meditation in the Islamic tradition, led by Mohamed Hussein and organized by the Minaret Foundation.
+In May, during the holy month of Ramadan, the Rothko Chapel presented a meditation in the Islamic tradition, led by Mohamed Hussein with Fatimah Ali, Imam Dr. Basem Hamid and Mouaz Al Nass, organized by the Minaret Foundation.
 A major part of Islamic tradition is the recitation of the Holy Quran.
 It isn't simply read during holy days - Muslims read the Quran daily and listen to it to relax and reflect.
-This session will compare elements of sound in different recitation styles and showcase how these recitations contribute to the connection people feel when reading and listening to the Quran.
-It will also showcase a thematic recitation where the tunes and melodies match the tone and story being read, and audience members will have the opportunity to follow along and get lost in the story.
+This session compared elements of sound in different recitation styles and showcase how these recitations contribute to the connection people feel when reading and listening to the Quran.
+It will showcased a thematic recitation where the tunes and melodies match the tone and story being read.

 About the Twelve Moments series